alihassanazad8245/alihassanazad8245/README.md

 ## 📈 Technical Profile

-- Strong foundation in Object-Oriented Programming
+- Strong foundation in C# and .NET backend development
-- Experience with backend systems and databases
+- Experience building backend systems and database-driven applications
+- Understanding of REST APIs, Entity Framework Core, and SQL databases
-- Focus on secure coding practices
+- Focus on secure coding practices and application security
 - Interest in cybersecurity and system defense
 - Building mindset: **secure by design**